Frequently Asked Questions

 Q: Is Preservation Hall open?

-Preservation Hall is currently open nightly on Thursdays through Sundays for three individual 45-minute performances at 5pm, 6:15pm and 7:30pm, with the exception of holidays, scheduled special events and programs.
+Preservation Hall is currently open nightly on Wednesdays through Sundays for three individual 45-minute performances at 5pm, 6:15pm and 7:30pm, with the exception of holidays, scheduled special events and programs.
 Please see our up-to-date concert schedule by clicking HERE.

 Q: What COVID-19 safety precautions are in place?